SpellholdStudios/1pp/README.md

       - sw2h10.itm and sw2h19.itm (Carsomyr +5 and +6): reverted to their original inventory icon isw2h10.
 1PP sets them to isw2h20, but EE does not validate this change.
       - sw2h11.itm (Two-handed Sword +2): reverted to its original inventory icon isw2h11.
 1PP sets it to isw2h03, but EE does not validate this change.
       - sw2h20.itm (Two-handed Sword +3): reverted to its original inventory icon isw2h20.
 1PP sets it to isw2h06, but EE does not validate this change.
-      - sw1hwk.itm (Water's Edge +3): fixed wrong identified name.
+      - sw1hwk.itm (Water's Edge +3): wrong identified name fix moved from 400_update_bgii_misc.tpa because Core content patches component installs it and is a pre-requisite for Core updates and item patches component.
      - BW Herbs mod patches: fixed a typo (was copying bw02ipo1_l.bam instead of bw02ipo1.bam).

   - [201] 1ppv4: Consistent spell and scroll icons (201_spellsandscrolls.tph)
     - Integrated BWP Fixpack patch: restored Energy Blades spell and scroll icons (SPWI920) overwritten with Black Blade of Disaster's ones.

   - [202] 1ppv4: Spell tweaks (202_spelltweaks.tph)
     - Replaced `READLN` action "*WARNING: SPPR142/1342 (Cause Light Wounds, Cause Medium Wounds) seem to be already taken by a previously installed mod.
-Proceeding to install may cause issues.*" with a new code using `!FILE_CONTAINS_EVALUATED(\~spell.ids\~ \~\~)`.
+Proceeding to install may cause issues.*" with a new code using `!FILE_CONTAINS_EVALUATED(~spell.ids~ ~~)`.
 This will avoid to overwrite existing spells.
-    - Replaced `READLN` action "*Do you want existing 'cause wound' spells to use IWD-style icons? (healing icon in red)*" with reading new settings (1pp_iwd_cause_wounds_icons) from *1pp-config-default.ini* or *1pp-config-user.ini* [default value = 1 (Yes)].
+    - Replaced `READLN` action "*Do you want existing 'cause wound' spells to use IWD-style icons? (healing icon in red)*" with reading new setting (1pp_iwd_cause_wounds_icons) from *1pp-config-default.ini* or *1pp-config-user.ini* [default value = 1 (Yes)].
     - Replaced BWP Fixpack <a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/202_spelltweaks.tph.patch">Lollorian's patchified Armor animation changes</a> (202_spelltweaks.tph.patch: modifies opcode #215 visual effect in ALL spell headers) with WeiDU innate `ALTER_EFFECT` function.
 Source: <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/57211cf3a29cfd8381b62b3df13d3d04ed9f5fb2">commit</a>.
     - Added SR compatibility for individualised armour effects.
 1PP patches also op#215 with GARMORH resource (spwi317.spl: Ghost Armor).
     - Added IWDIfication and SR compatibility for Installing PnP/IWD-style 'cause wounds' spells in a rather softer way.

+  - [203] 1ppv4: Restored flame sword animations (203_fslong.tph)
+    - Copied entire folders instead of infinite lines of code.
+    - Used new *1pp_compatibility.tph library* to improve 1PP crossmods compatibility (Improved HaerDalis Swords).

+  - [204] 1ppv4: Colourable Quarterstaves (204_qsbase.tph)
+    - Copied entire folders instead of infinite lines of code.
+    - Used new *1pp_compatibility.tph library* to improve 1PP crossmods compatibility (Bolsa, Rolles, Ruad, Stuff of the Magi and The Unusual Oddities Shop).

   - [208] 1ppv4: Additional Helmet Animations (208_v4_helmets.tph)
-    - Integrated <a href="http://www.shsforums.net/topic/55047-1ppv410-release-download-discussion/page-12#entry561441">Lollorian's BWP Fixpack JC Helm animation crash fix for IA BG1 animation compatibility</a> (patch <a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/208_v4_helmets.tph.patch">208_v4_helmets.tph.patch</a>): 1ppv4's helmet component seems to cause crashes when helmets using the JC animation are equipped by NPCs using BG1 animations from Infinity Animations. <a ref="http://www.shsforums.net/topic/55047-1ppv410-release-download-discussion/?p=561441">Source</a>
+    - Integrated <a href="http://www.shsforums.net/topic/55047-1ppv410-release-download-discussion/page-12#entry561441">Lollorian's BWP Fixpack JC Helm animation crash fix for IA BG1 animation compatibility</a> (patch <a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/208_v4_helmets.tph.patch">208_v4_helmets.tph.patch</a>): 1ppv4's helmet component seems to cause crashes when helmets using the JC animation are equipped by NPCs using BG1 animations from Infinity Animations. <a ref="http://www.shsforums.net/topic/55047-1ppv410-release-download-discussion/?p=561441">Source</a>.

   - [210] 1ppv4: Increased paperdoll object variety (210_v4_ppd_variety.tph)
-    - Simplified codes creating undroppable clones of weapons (notably with tutu_var) replacing primary weapon with undroppable clone and moving it to inventory.
+    - Simplified codes creating undroppable clones of weapons (in particular with tutu_var) replacing primary weapon with undroppable clone and moving it to inventory.
     - CRE files: used `READ_LONG 0x28` instead of `READ_SHORT 0x28` (dword!).
     - ITM files: used `WRITE_LONG 0x18 (THIS BAND BNOT BIT2)` to remove droppable flag instead of writing the offset new value.

-  - [300] 1ppv4: 1ppv4: Fixed animations for solars and elementals (300_solar_fix.tph)
-    - Integrated <a href="http://www.shsforums.net/topic/58208-planetar-animation-glitch/">The Imp's BWP Fixpack fix for Solar swords without graphic artifacts</a>: fixed MASLG1S1.BAM and MSOLG2S1.BAM files.
-Source: <a href="https://github.com/omni-axa/BiG-World-Fixpack/commit/de7b3ce8439d8efa8e7427d1ad66efd0f48e547e">commit</a>.

   - [400] 1ppv4: Core updates and item patches (400_1pp_update_bgii.tph)
     - Split this huge component into smaller ones (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!).
+    - Replaced `READLN` action "*Do you want gems to require some lore to identify?*" with reading new setting (1pp_gemlore) from *1pp-config-default.ini* or *1pp-config-user.ini* [default value = 1 (Yes)].
-    - Added a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla IHAMM10 icon and installs new IHAMM10 1pp icon as IHAMM05B), and not to set Borok's Fist's icon to Runehammers.
+    - Added a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla IHAMM10 icon and installs new IHAMM10 1pp icon as IHAMM05B), and not to set Borok's Fist's icon to Runehammers [TODOTODOTODOTODOTODO].
     - Added a new setting (1pp_sleeper) allowing to make alternate the turning of The Sleeper into a flail.
-In any case, 1PP does not overwrites its original inventory bam with a new one, but installs a new icon (IBLUN16B) as an alternate, and saves the vanilla icon for compatibility with other mods purpose.
+In any case, 1PP does not overwrites its original inventory bam with a new one, but installs a new icon (IBLUN16B) as an alternate, and saves the vanilla icon for compatibility with other mods purpose [TODOTODOTODOTODOTODO].
-    - Replaced the tooltip section with two new functions that 1) add a fourth column if needed, 2) automatically writes values in tooltip.2da from the tra file.
+    - Replaced tooltip section with two new functions that 1) add a fourth column if needed, 2) automatically writes values in tooltip.2da from the tra files.
-    - Integrated <a href=http://www.shsforums.net/topic/56643-1pp-circlets-and-bg2tweaks-issue/?p=561849">Lollorian's BWP Fixpack patch for Ashes of Embers compatibility</a> (400_1pp_update_bgii.tph.patch): Renames 1PPv4 BAND0X.ITMs to XOBAND0X.ITMs, using Lollorian's prefix (according to BWL: XO, submitted by Chaplain, 11.03.2010, Prefix owner also known as Lollorian). <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/1126bae51bf116fb82d8ad8d82882173cdb1a0d3">Source</a>.
+    - Integrated <a href=http://www.shsforums.net/topic/56643-1pp-circlets-and-bg2tweaks-issue/?p=561849">Lollorian's BWP Fixpack patch for Ashes of Embers compatibility</a> (400_1pp_update_bgii.tph.patch): renames 1PPv4 BAND0X.ITMs to XOBAND0X.ITMs, using Lollorian's prefix (according to BWL: XO, submitted by Chaplain, 11.03.2010, Prefix owner also known as Lollorian). <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/1126bae51bf116fb82d8ad8d82882173cdb1a0d3">Source</a>.
     - Added ToBEx compatibility for circlets: item flag EE/Ex: Toggle critical hits flag (BIT25).
     - Gems sub-component: code simplified and re-written to avoid overwriting files when selecting option no lore needed for identification (1pp_gemlore = 2).
 Build an array to define new gems lore values to identify. .Same library used for IWD and BG2 based games.
     - Code simplified or re-written with newer functions to provide automatic process:
+      - Grouped actions or patches with ACTION_FOR_EACH and PATCH_FOR_EACH whenever possible.
+      - Replaced macros with functions whenever possible.
-      - Replaced `WRITE_LONG 0x3E 0` and `WRITE_ASCII 0x3A \~ISHLDS01\~` with `WRITE_ASCII 0x3A \~ISHLDS01\~ #8`.
+      - Replaced `WRITE_LONG 0x3E 0` and `WRITE_ASCII 0x3A ~ISHLDS01~` with `WRITE_ASCII 0x3A ~ISHLDS01~ #8`.
 Id. with offsets 0x48 0x44, and 0x5C 0x58.
+      - Used new 1pp_compatibility.tph library to improve 1PP crossmods compatibility (BG1 NPC Project, Rolles, Ruad, Song and Silence, Stuff of the Magi, The Unusual Oddities Shop).
     - shields specific fixes (400_update_bgii_shields.tpa):
-      - shld02.itm (Small Shield +1): `LPM \~clear\~` was missing, and the code stacked op#7 global effects.
+      - shld02.itm (Small Shield +1): `LPM ~clear~` was missing, and the code stacked op#7 global effects.
       - shld31a.itm (Gorm's Arm +3): fixed wrong coding (`WRITE_SHORT` instead of `WRITE_BYTE` for Minimum strength value).
       - shld01p.itm (Buckler +2): fixed wrong coding (op#0 parameter1 0xfffffe - 16777214 ?? - should be -3), added opcode #0 with parameter1 = -3 and parameter2 = 4 to add missing protection vs piercing weapons, added missing price, and fixed item description to fit ITM file.
-      - x#ajshld.itm (Ilvastarr Family Shield - The BG1 NPC Project mod): fixed typo (was copying #ajshld instead of x#ajshld).
-      - shld06p.itm (Redshield +1, +4 vs. monstrous): fixed wrong coding (op#219: switch parameter1 and 2, and parameter2 2 - EA.IDS - should be 3 - GENERAL.IDS), added an external effect (shld06P.eff), and replaced op#178 with op#177, otherwise opcode #178 won't work.
+      - shld06p.itm (Redshield +1, +4 vs. monstrous): fixed wrong coding (op#219: switch parameter1 and 2, and parameter2 2 - EA.IDS - should be 3 - GENERAL.IDS), added an external effect (shld06p.eff), and replaced op#178 with op#177, otherwise opcode #178 won't work.
-      - shld07p.itm (Sartessa's Vengeance +1): fixed wrong coding for add magical flag [replace `WRITE_BYTE 0x1b 0x6c` with `WRITE_LONG 0x18 (THIS | BIT6)`].
+      - shld07p.itm (Sartessa's Vengeance +1): fixed wrong coding for add magical flag [replaced `WRITE_BYTE 0x1b 0x6c` with `WRITE_LONG 0x18 (THIS | BIT6)`].
       - shld08p.itm (Tarloc's Contingency +1): code simplified (1tarsp.spl) and fixed wrong coding for Casting sound (1tarss.spl).
       - shld09p.itm (Shield of Devotion +1): fixed wrong coding op#62 (parameter2 should be 4, not 3).
+      - x#ajshld.itm (Ilvastarr Family Shield - The BG1 NPC Project mod): fixed a typo (was patching #ajshld instead of x#ajshld).
     - helmets specific fixes (400_update_bgii_helmets.tpa):
-      - helm33.itm (Gold Horned Helm): fixed typo (was copying helm22 instead of helm33).
+      - helm33.itm (Gold Horned Helm): fixed a typo (was patching helm22 instead of helm33).
-      - xoband02.itm (Silver Circlet): fixed wrong coding opcodes #33, 34 & 35 (parameter2 originally set to 1 should be 0) and added opcodes #36 & 37 to match item description (+1 to saving throws).
+      - xoband02.itm (Silver Circlet): fixed wrong coding opcodes #33, 34 & 35 (parameter2 originally set to 1 should be 0) and added opcodes #36 & 37 to match item description (+1 to Saving Throws).
       - xoband03.itm (Eilistraee's Boon +1): same fixes for opcodes #33, 34, 35, 36 & 37.
 Fixed wrong coding op#31: parameter1 originally set to 110, should be 10, and parameter2 switched from 2 to 0 to match item description (+10% magic damage resistance).
       - xoband04.itm (Circlet of the Archmagi): same fixes for opcodes #33, 34, 35, 36 & 37.
 Added one missing equipped effects (`LPM ADD_ITEM_EQEFFECT #19`).
     - weapons specific fixes (400_update_bgii_weapons.tpa):
-      - dagg12.itm (Firetooth +3): fixed typos in `LPM \~pulse\~` macro (redundant setr variable set to 152 and 189 should be setg and setb, otherwise they overwrite the setr value and don't set the correct setg and setb values).
+      - dagg12.itm (Firetooth +3): fixed typos in `LPM ~pulse~` macro (redundant setr variable set to 152 and 189 should be setg and setb, otherwise they overwrite the setr value and don't set the correct setg and setb values).
       - halb08.itm (Duskblade +2): fixed a typo patching halb06 instead of halb08.
-      - hamm10.itm & hamm11.itm (Runehammers): new 1pp_hammers_icons setting gives the choice to assign them, or not, the Borok's Fist's icon.
+      - hamm10.itm & hamm11.itm (Runehammers): new 1pp_hammers_icons setting gives the choice to assign it, or not, the Borok's Fist's icon.
     - miscellaneous specific fixes (400_update_bgii_misc.tpa):
+      - sw1hwk.itm (Water's Edge +3): wrong identified name fix moved into 200_1ppv2_cut.tph because Core content patches component installs it and is a pre-requisite.
       - misc89.itm (Edwin's Amulet): added bgmisc89 (BGT and IR compatibility).
       - book06.itm (Tome of Clear Thought), book07.itm (Tome of Leadership and Influence) and book08.itm (Tome of Understanding): harmonized header icon with new inventory icon (IBOOK768) for consistency.
     - swords specific fixes (400_update_bgii_swords.tpa):
       - Does not overwrite Varscona's icon with a clone of ISW1H41 (Long Sword +2) because EE does not validate this change.
-      - sw1h31.itm (Daystar +2): as 1PP (Core content patches) sets its icon to isw1h34 (Albruin +1), but EE does not validate this change, this version reverts to its original inventory icon isw1h31, and this component switches back its colorisation with Albruin.
+      - sw1h31.itm (Daystar +2): as 1PP (Core content patches) sets its icon to isw1h34 (Albruin +1), but EE does not validate this change, this version reverts to its original inventory icon isw1h31 and this component switches back its colorisation with Albruin.
-      - sw1h34.itm (Albruin +1): as 1PP (Core content patches) sets its icon to isw1h31 (Daystar +2), but EE does not validate this change, this version reverts to its original inventory icon isw1h31; and this component switches back colorisation with Daystar.
+      - sw1h34.itm (Albruin +1): as 1PP (Core content patches) sets its icon to isw1h31 (Daystar +2), but EE does not validate this change, this version reverts to its original inventory icon isw1h31 and this component switches back its colorisation with Daystar.
       - sw1h41.itm (Long Sword +2): as 1PP (Core content patches) sets its icon to SW1H06 (Varscona +2 icon), but EE does not validate this change, this version reverts to its original inventory icon isw1h41.
 Then, this component removes its re-colorisation and sets it to sw1h73 (Long Sword +3) that deserves those settings.
       - sw2h06.itm and sw1h13.itm (Spider's Bane +2): harmonized both versions.
 Now they get the same icon and coloration (no change from vanilla SW1H13 as its colors fit the new icon installed by 1PP).
       - sw2h07.itm (Harbinger +3): does not overwrite Harbinger's icon and copy an alternate resource for modding purpose.
 This way, Harbinger keeps its golden icon which fits to its colors settings.
-      - SW1P01.itm (Viper's Edge +2): removed the #134 global effect (Petrification) otherwise it would be impossible to wield the sword.
-Fixed wrong coding (the extended effects were not implemented) and modified the cursed effects probabilities, so that they don't stack when not necessary (e.g. why should you be poisoned when petrified?).
+      - sw1p01.itm (Viper's Edge +2): removed the op#134 global effect (Petrification) otherwise it would be impossible to wield the sword. :wink: Fixed wrong coding (the extended effects were not implemented) and modified the cursed effects probabilities, so that they don't stack when not necessary (e.g. why should you be poisoned when petrified?).
     - blunt weapons specific fixes (400_update_bgii_blunt.tpa):
       - blun16.itm (The Sleeper +2): new 1pp_sleeper setting gives the choice to turn it into a flail.
 If turned into a flail, modifies minimum strength value and uses a new icon (IBLUN16B) to avoid overwriting the vanilla one (let's keep it for modders!).
+    - new staves specific fixes (400_update_bgii_staves2.tpa):
+      - Avoids copying and overwriting the same files again and again...
+      - Rewrote tooltip.2da appending to make sure it contains at least four columns, so we can add all Narbucchad's Demise staves abilities.
+Macro `GW_ADJUST_TOOLTIP` adds new columns in tooltip.2da.
+Function `GW_ADD_ITEM_TOOLTIPS`  adds new entries in tooltip.2da.
     - armors specific fixes (400_update_bgii_armors.tpa):
-      - chan03B.itm (Werebane Mail +2): added missing identified name.
+      - chan03b.itm (Werebane Mail +2): added missing identified name.
       - plat15.itm (Pride of the Legion +2): reverted its inventory and description icons (wrongly set to iplat23 and cplat05) as EE does not validate this change.
       - plat23.itm (Full Plate Mail +2): removed from the patches as EE does not validate them (this silver and golden full plate was turned into a black one!).
-    - new staves specific fixes (400_update_bgii_staves2.tpa):
-      - Avoids copying and overwriting the same files again and again...
-      - Macro `GW_ADJUST_TOOLTIP`: Adds new colums in tooltip.2da (makes sure it contains at least four columns, so we can add Narbucchad's Demise ability).
-      - Function `GW_ADD_ITEM_TOOLTIPS`: Adds new entries in tooltip.2da.
     - scatters items specific fixes (400_update_bgii_scatter.tph):
       - Coding simplification:
         - Replaced combo `ADD_STORE_ITEM` + `REMOVE_STORE_ITEM` with `LPF REPLACE_STORE_ITEM`.